Need help? Call 0800 2 54 56 58 (11am-6pm, Mon to Fri) or email firstname.lastname@example.org

-We should aim for between 8-10 hours sleep, or as much as is needed.
+Aim for between 8 and 10 hours’ sleep, or as much as your body seems to need.
 Sleep will be most beneficial if we can minimize interruptions and sleep right through.
-It will also be most beneficial the closer our sleep cycle is to our circadian rhythm.
-Ideally, we should aim to be going to bed for 9pm, however if this is not possible due to other factors, we should aim to be in bed by 11pm at the latest.
-We need to adapt the time we go to bed, based on the time we need to be up by.
-So if we know that we need to be up by 5am, it may be wise to aim for a 9pm bedtime at the latest.
+It will also be more beneficial the closer our sleep cycle is to our circadian rhythm.
+Ideally, aim to be going to bed for 9pm or 11pm at the latest.
+Adapt the time you go to bed based on the time you need to be up by.
+So if you need to be up by 5am try to get to bed by 9pm the night before.

-Here are some tips for encouraging a good night’s sleep, free from interruptions;
+Here are some tips for a good, uninterrupted night’s sleep:

-1. Finish eating all meals and snacks at 7pm.
+1. Finish eating all meals and snacks by 7pm.

-2. Drink sufficient amounts of water and liquid throughout the day, but aim to finish all fluid intake by 8pm at the latest. (preferably 7pm)
+2. Drink sufficient amounts of water and liquid throughout the day, but aim not to drink anything after 8pm (or, even better, 7pm).

 4. Ensure a regular intake of whole foods, rather than refined foods, to ensure balanced blood sugar levels.
-Ensure that we eat a sufficient amount at each meal to satisfy our needs.
+Eat a sufficient amount at each meal to satisfy your needs.

-5. Ensure the evening meal contains plenty of carbohydrates, e.g. brown rice, pasta, millet, barley, oats or potatoes.
-Carbohydrates help us produce lots of melatonin in the evening, which makes us sleepy and thus deep sleep.
+5. Make sure your evening meal contains plenty of carbohydrates, such as brown rice, pasta, millet, barley, oats or potatoes.
+Carbohydrates help us produce lots of melatonin in the evening, which makes us sleepy and promotes deeper sleep.

-6. Exercise on a daily basis.
-This could be walking, running, yoga, tai chi, cycling, going to the gym.
-Regular exercise helps reduce stress hormones which can keep us awake, and boost serotonin and melatonin production, which help to improve sleep.
+6. Exercise every day.
+This could be walking, running, swimming, yoga, tai chi, cycling or going to the gym, for example.
+Regular exercise helps reduce stress hormones which can keep us awake, and it also boosts serotonin and melatonin production, which helps to improve sleep.

-7. Develop a bed-time routine, e.g. 1 hour before bed-time, turn off all television, stressful or loud music or music with a beat, computer screens and telephones.
-Change clothing, lower the lighting, perhaps have a warm bath if desired.
-Use relaxation to help you unwind if necessary.
+7. Develop a bedtime routine.
+For example, an hour before bedtime, turn off all television, stressful or loud music or music with a beat, electronic screens and telephones.
+Change your clothing, lower the lighting and perhaps have a warm bath.
+Use relaxation techniques like meditation to help you unwind if necessary.